MicrosoftDocs/visualstudio-docs/subscriptions/open-migration.md

 Steps for partners to add a new license:
 1. Sign in to <https://manage.visualstudio.com>.
 1. Next to the agreement dropdown, select + Add agreement and choose and scroll to the bottom where there is an option to **New open license**.
-1. In the pop-out panel, enter the authorization number, license number, customer email address that is on the agreement, select the checkbox, and then select **Submit**.
+1. In the pop-out panel, enter the authorization number, license number, customer email address that is on the agreement, check the box if you agree, and then select **Submit**.

 > [!NOTE]
 > The customer will receive a notification email informing them that a Partner has been added to the Open License.
 They can choose to remove the Partner’s access.